Buy the DVD

 Video Interviews

-Each interview is conveniently organized into a list of individual questions, which you can selectively click on to view the response.
-If you'd like to be informed when new interviews come online, please subscribe to our newsletter."
+Knowing that people often do not have time to watch an entire interview, each interview here is conveniently organized into a list of individual questions, which you can selectively click on to view just that response.

 Jack Wong